Mohit-100niii/Mohit-100niii/README.md

 # Hi there 👋
 ## About Me

-Hello! 👋 I'm Mohit Soni, a software engineering student at Delhi Technological University.
-I am passionate about web development, particularly in the MERN (MongoDB, Express.js, React, Node.js) stack.
-I love solving complex problems and enjoy turning ideas into functional and user-friendly applications.
+Hello! 👋 I'm Mohit Soni, a Software Engineering Student at Delhi Technological University.
+I I am passionate about web development, particularly in the Frontend  Development.
+I love Solving complex problems and enjoy turning ideas into functional and user-friendly applications.
+My technical skills include proficiency in React.js Javascript ,C++, HTML,CSS, MongoDB, and a Strong understanding of Data Structures and Algorithms.

 ## Skills